bibliotechie/client/README.md

 is intended to be directly embedded.
 It's a fork of the [Hypothesis client][upstream].
-Aside from the goal of integrating with the Antithesis server, it's also intended to be more privacy-conscious, by removing all third-party requests, so that all data stays on the Antithesis server.
+Aside from the goal of integrating with the Antithesis server, it's also intended to be more privacy-conscious, by removing all third-party requests and unneeded tracking, so that the only data leaving the browser is what is needed to use the service.

 ![Screenshot of Hypothesis client](/images/screenshot.png?raw=true)